 Today I am going to share with you my top 5 DIY Zero Waste Swaps that I create in the comfort of my own home.
-These swaps have saved our family tons of money, they are super simple and effective, and can even be turned into gorgeous gifts for birthday/holiday season.
+These swaps have saved our family tons of money, they are super simple and effective, and can even be turned into gorgeous gifts for birthdays/holiday season.
 Yay for Zero Waste and DIY!

-If you are new to the zero waste lifestyle, I want to make one thing clear.
+If you are new to the zero-waste lifestyle, I want to make one thing clear.
 Do NOT throw any of your used/abused/torn/ragged items out until you have checked in with the zero waste community first.
 There may be some amazing DIY crafts that you can do with these so-called “trash” items.

-Homemade Cleaning Solutions
+1. Homemade Cleaning Solutions

 I grew up hating the smell of vinegar.
-My father had a bottle that he loved to keep in the bathroom to wipe down the cabinets and bath tub every week or so.
+My father had a bottle that he loved to keep in the bathroom to wipe down the cabinets and bathtub every week or so.
 The smell would linger for days and it hurt my little nostrils.
 Later, when I was much older, I was hesitant to ever use vinegar as a cleaning solution.

 That is until I found the infusion method.
 Here is how it works: Fill a large glass jar with a tight seal about 85% full (I love this size here) with white distilled vinegar.
 Peel 2 large lemons and toss the peels into the jar.
 Grab a handful of fresh rosemary and toss that in next.
 Feel free to add in extra citrus peels (orange/lime) and herbs (lavender is heavenly) and then tightly seal.
 Let sit in your pantry or a cool/dark place for 6 weeks.